Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Remove-AzureRmContext.md

 # Remove-AzureRmContext

 ## SYNOPSIS
-Remove a context from the set of contexts
+Remove a context from the set of available contexts

 ## SYNTAX